Gosau Group: Tectonic relevance

 Upper Cretaceous sediments, particularly the Gosau beds, have been of importance in interpreting the tectonic history of the Northern Calcareous Alps.

 Gosau beds rest unconformably on thrust contacts between sheets in the Northern Calcareous Alps.
 The unconformable relationship indicates that the early stages of thrusting ('pre-Gosau') had commenced before the Gosau units were deposited in the upper Cretaceous.
 During later 'post-Gosau' movements the Gosau beds were severely faulted.
 Those later events involved flexure folding and the northward movement of the Northern Calcareous Alps resulting in it overlying areas of the molasse deposits of Miocene age.

 Fossil content

-Among others, the following fossils have been described from the Gosau Group:
+Fossils which have been described from the Gosau Group include: